 The main difference between a gap semester and a gap year is the amount of time that you spend on your journey abroad.
 A gap semester is typically much shorter than a gap year.

-Gap semesters are typically less expensive than gap years due to their shorter duration.
+Gap semester programs are typically less expensive than gap year programs due to their shorter duration.
 In addition, a gap semester can often offer more flexibility than a gap year.
 Gap semesters tend to be more customizable with different experiences throughout your time away from school.
 This saves you from committing to a full year away from your studies and allows you to allocate more time to work, save money, volunteer, and travel.

 Who Typically Takes a Gap Semester?